logo

 Laid

-All content is copyright Jeremy Saunders, except where noted here.
-All rights reserved.
-This site and the contents within were created on unceded land.
-I would like to acknowledge the Traditional Owners of the land on which these works were created, the Arakwal People of the Bundjalung Nation and pay my respects to Elders past and present.
-This site operates on a no-data policy wherever possible.
-Still, there is a privacy policy here if you really want to read one.
+Aboriginal and Torres Strait Islander viewers are cautioned that this site may contain images of deceased persons.
+I would like to acknowledge the Traditional Owners of the unceded land on which these works were created, the Arakwal People of the Bundjalung Nation and pay my respects to Elders past and present.

-©2022 Jeremy Saunders, except where noted.
+©2000 - 2025 Jeremy Saunders, except where noted.

 Jeremy Saunders

-Described — a very long time ago, by the once-popular internet site aintitcoolnews.com — as “one of the most interesting poster designers in the world”, Jeremy Saunders has created key art and titles for very nearly 400 movies and shows including works by Lars von Trier, Jane Campion, Taika Waititi, Steven Soderbergh, Andrea Arnold, Warwick Thornton and many more.
+Described — a very long time ago, by the once-popular internet site aintitcoolnews.com — as “one of the most interesting poster designers in the world”, Jeremy Saunders has created key art and titles for over 450 movies and shows including works by Lars von Trier, Jane Campion, Taika Waititi, Ron Howard, Andrea Arnold, Warwick Thornton and many more.
 Unfortunately since this time no-one has said anything nice about his work, likely with good reason.
-His increasingly panicked attempts to spend his remaining years in the pursuit of almost anything else are routinely thwarted by the vicissitudes of a cruel, cold universe.
+His increasingly panicked attempts to spend his remaining years in the pursuit of almost anything else are routinely thwarted by a cruel, cold universe.

 Drag to scroll